atomone-hub/govgen/CONTRIBUTING.md

 Then:

 1. If you have something to show, **start with a `Draft` PR**.
 It's good to have early validation of your work and we highly recommend this practice.
 A Draft PR also indicates to the community that the work is in progress.
-   Draft PRs also help the stewarding team provide early feedback and ensure the work is in the right direction.
+   Draft PRs also help the codeowners provide early feedback and ensure the work is in the right direction.
 2. When the code is complete, change your PR from `Draft` to `Ready for Review`.
 3. Go through the actions for each checkbox present in the PR template description.
 The PR actions are automatically provided for each new PR.
+4. Be sure to include a relevant changelog entry in the `Unreleased` section of `CHANGELOG.md` (see file for log format).

 PRs must have a category prefix that is based on the type of changes being made (for example, `fix`, `feat`, `refactor`, `docs`, and so on).
 The [type](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json)